- Vegetables offer a unique market for the South African producer since they are a basic requirement of every person.

 - Vegetables play a central role in addressing food security and providing nutritional supplements and requirements to people.

 - Vegetable production is largely driven by the expansion of the domestic market and is important for job creation and food security.
+It has been placed in the quadrant of having both high-growth potential AND being labour intensive (Sihlobo, 2018).

 2. International business environment